 AOL’s purchase of the Huffington Post 8 hours ago was very smart.
-I Googled my blog (whattheidea+AOL) to see if I could find the prediction of said purchase and could not.
+I Googled my blog (whatstheidea+AOL) to see if I predicted said purchase but did not.
 Maybe I should use Bing.
-(Full disclosure, hee hee.)
+(Full disclosure, client.
+Hee hee.)
 Anyway, if AOL’s strategy is to provide the best content on the web, this is a great move.
 And I loved Arianna Huffington’s quote in the paper paper — her first as head of the new media property group — that she won’t let her politics get in the way of her job.
 Yeah right.
 That’s what makes the Huff Post great.
 She can put on her transformer hat when overseeing other media properties, but don’t change a thing on the Huff Post.
-Ima (pronounced eye-mah) have to start reading, I guess.
+Ima (pronounced eye-mah) have to start reading I guess.

 And, oh, by the way, this story was not on the front page of the NY Times business section, it was on the front page.
 Just under the mast head.
-The geezer talk for important.
+Geezer for important.